 Regional network firewall policies

 Regional network firewall policies let you group rules into a policy object applicable to a specific region.
+A regional network firewall policy does not take effect until it is associated with a VPC network in the same region.
+To associate a regional network firewall policy with a network, see Associate a policy with the network.
 After you associate a regional network firewall policy with a VPC network, the rules in the policy can apply to resources within that region of the VPC network.

 For regional firewall policy specifications and details, see Regional network firewall policies.